DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/events.md

 <img src={EventImpactData} style={{float: "right", maxWidth: "40%"}} />

-**Impact Data**: This contains information about the hit, e.g. the location, strength and even the original hit result, but the *hit result* is only available for *normal* and *forwarded normal* hits.
+**Impact Data**: This contains information about the hit, e.g. the location, strength and even the original hit result, but the *hit result* is only available for *normal* and *forwarded normal* hits. *Impact Strength* is between [Min Relevant Impact Strength](./settings#min-relevant-impact-strength) and [Max Hit Deform Percentage](./settings#max-hit-deform-percentage).

 <br/><br/>